 4. Paint Paper Plate

-Once you’ve created a clover-shaped hole inside your plate, use acrylic paint to colour the rest of it.
-We chose to use a dark green colour.
+Once you’ve created a clover-shaped hole inside your plate, use acrylic paint to color the rest of it.
+We chose to use a dark green color.

 Be sure to let the paint dry before you move on to the next step!